25prabhu10/notes/docs/Concepts/Data Structures.md

 Pointers are used for:

 - Accessing heap memory.
 The program will not automatically access the heap.
-So heap memory is external to the program.
+Heap memory is external to the program.
 - Accessing resources, such as files, keyboard, monitor, etc.:
   - Like access files, files are stored in hard disks and are external to the program.
-So, file pointers are used to access these files.
+File pointers are used to access these files.
   - Similarly to interact with any external device we use the pointer.
 - Functions use Pointers as parameters while using call by reference method.